Frontier City: Special events

 Frontier City hosts concerts every summer at the Starlight Amphitheater.

 Fright Fest

 In 2018, Frontier City debuted "Fright Fest", which had previously been an annual event at the park until 2007.
 After Six Flags sold the park in 2007, the event was named "FrightFest" without the space to avoid legal issues.

 Holiday in the Park

 In 2018, Frontier City debuted "Holiday in the Park," a Christmas event with lights and entertainment throughout the park.
-"Joe Galbraith, Frontier City's Kris Kringle, gives the park's four-seated sleigh a fresh coat of paint in preparation for a gale round of Christmas Holiday festivities" in November 17, 1959.
+"Joe Galbraith, Frontier City's Kris Kringle, gives the park's four-seated sleigh a fresh coat of paint in preparation for a gale round of Christmas Holiday festivities" on November 17, 1959.
 The event added 27 operating days between November and January, the second time for the park.
 Prior to Six Flags' re-acquisition of the park in May 2018, the event was to be named "A Frontier Christmas".
-The event did not return (2023-Present).
+The event did not return (2023-present).